CLSherrod/clsherrod.github.io/_posts/2008-09-15-nothing-but-net.md

 date: 2008-09-15
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - business
-permalink: "/nothing-but-net/"
+permalink: /nothing-but-net/
 ---
 It is not how much money you make that really matters.
 I've know many people that make millions and a vast majority of them are broke.